Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool appends one tracking event for an announcement, specifies the resource (announcement), and distinguishes it from the sibling tool delivery_tracking which reports parcel-level status.
-It also lists the possible event progression (ACCEPTANCE_DONE → RECEIVED → DELIVERED, or CANCELLED).
+The description clearly states that the tool appends one tracking event for an announcement in a sandbox environment.
+It specifies the resource (announcement), the action (track event), and distinguishes itself from the parcel-level sibling 'delivery_tracking'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.